Guides

 xapp-).
 This is your App Token. - Go to "Event Subscriptions" in the left sidebar and toggle it on.
 Under "Subscribe to bot events", add:

-app_mentionandmessage.im. - Paste both tokens into TamaleBot — either in the Integrations tab (click the Slack card) or on the Deploy page in the Slack fields.
+app_mentionandmessage.im. - Paste both tokens into TamaleBot — either in the Integrations tab (click the Slack card).

 What you'll need